-Physical dependence with or without psychological dependence tends to occur with chronic administration of opioids, including METADOL.
-Withdrawal (abstinence) symptoms may occur following abrupt discontinuation of therapy.
-These symptoms may include body aches, diarrhea, gooseflesh, loss of appetite, nausea, nervousness or restlessness, runny nose, sneezing, tremors or shivering, stomach cramps, tachycardia, trouble with sleeping, unusual increase in sweating, palpitations, unexplained fever, weakness and yawning.
+Physical dependence with or without psychological dependence tends to occur with chronic administration of opioids, including METADOL-D. Physical dependence is manifested by withdrawal (abstinence) symptoms after abrupt discontinuation of therapy or upon administration of an antagonist.

+These symptoms may include anxiety, body aches, chills, diarrhea, gooseflesh, increased blood pressure or respiratory rate, irritability, joint pain, lacrimation, loss of appetite, myalgia, mydriasis, nausea, nervousness or restlessness, runny nose, sneezing, tremors or shivering, stomach cramps, tachycardia, trouble with sleeping, unusual increase in sweating, palpitations, unexplained fever, vomiting, weakness and yawning.

-Following successful relief of severe pain, periodic attempts to reduce the opioid dose should be made.
-Smaller doses or complete discontinuation may become feasible due to a change in the patient's condition or mental state.
-Patients on prolonged therapy should be withdrawn gradually from the drug if it is no longer required for pain control.
-In patients who are appropriately treated with opioid analgesics and who undergo gradual withdrawal of the drug, these symptoms are usually mild (see 7 WARNINGS AND PRECAUTIONS, Dependence/Tolerance).
+In general, chronically administered methadone should not be abruptly discontinued.
+Rather, patients on prolonged therapy should be withdrawn gradually from the drug if it is no longer required.
+In patients who undergo gradual withdrawal of the drug, these symptoms are usually mild (see 7 WARNINGS AND PRECAUTIONS, Dependence/Tolerance).
 Tapering should be individualized and carried out under medical supervision.